 In general, the larger the difference between the probability of success and the probability of failure, the more skewed the binomial probability distribution.
 In exhibit 7.5, we compare two binomial distributions with p = 0.3 and p = 0.1.
 For both distributions, n = 5.
 It can be clearly seen that as p increases, the binomial probability distribution becomes more and more skewed.

-[INSERT EXHIBIT]
+[INSERT EXHIBIT; please render in gray scale; make bars black; center equations below graphs]

 Exhibit 7.5 Comparison of Two Binomial Distributions